 This may seem obvious, but it’s so often overlooked.
 You can save yourself tonnes of stress on Race Day (and the days leading up to it) by knowing where to go and when.
 This includes knowing where to pick up your race package and bib number in the days leading up to the race, as well as how to get to the start line.

-- Expo – ALL participants must pick up their race package and bib number at Package Pickup before Race Day.
-Package Pickup is located at the Vancouver Convention Centre East (999 Canada Place, on the second floor) and is open on Friday, June 22 from 11am to 6:30pm, and Saturday, June 23 from 10am to 5pm.
+- Packet Pickup – ALL participants must pick up their race package and bib number at Package Pickup before Race Day.
+Package Pickup is located at Forerunners on Main St (3889 Main St.) and is open on Wednesday June 19 and Thursday June 20 from 12pm – 8pm, Friday, June 21 from 10am to 8pm, and Saturday, June 23 from 10am to 5pm.
 More details here.

 - 5k Start Line – the 5k begins on Stanley Park Drive, just west of the old Fish House restaurant.
 Red corral begins at 9:15am, Blue corral at 9:20am, Green at 9:25am, and Purple at 9:30am (more on corrals further down the page).
 Make sure you leave plenty of time to get here, as there is NO PARKING near the start line – you will need to either take transit and walk, or park at the Rose Garden lot on the other side of Stanley Park and take our shuttle to the start (leave an extra 45 minutes for this).
 Details on this, plus maps, are here.

 - Half-Marathon Start Line – the Half begins on East Mall at UBC, near Thunderbird Arena.
 Race start is 7:30AM SHARP – leave extra time to get here due to road closures.
-Translink has increased service on the 99 B-Line and 25 bus routes for the morning, but if you are driving we recommend carpooling and parking at Thunderbird Parkade.
+We have worked with Translink to increase service on the 99 B-Line and 25 bus routes for the morning, but if you are driving we recommend carpooling and parking at Thunderbird Parkade.
 Full details and maps are here.

 ***Important*** Make sure you leave plenty of time to find and use the washrooms before the run starts, although there are some washrooms available on course.
 Start Lines will CLOSE 10 minutes after the scheduled start times, meaning you will not be permitted to start after this point!
 Also note that there are construction closures on SW Marine Drive this year, so please use West 16th Ave, West 10th Ave, or Chancellor Blvd to get to UBC.***